University of North Carolina at Chapel Hill student housing: Craige Community

-Craige is a six-story high rise suite-style residence hall with balcony access that was built in 1962.
+Craige is a six-story high-rise suite-style residence hall with balcony access that was built in 1962.
 The total population of the residence hall is 636, coed, including 12 resident advisors.
-Due to its size it is the only building in its community.
+Due to its size, it is the only building in its community.
 It has study rooms and kitchens on the second through sixth floors, ice machines and vending machines as well as a recreation room and a TV room.
 It is one of the farthest away from campus and is home primarily to first-year students.

 The building is named after Burton Craige who was a lawyer and a politician in North Carolina.
 He graduated from UNC at the head of his class in 1897.
 When he graduated he became an attorney for Reynolds Tobacco Company and director of Wachovia Bank & Trust.
-He served in the state's General Assembly, on the state constitutional study commission and the university's board of trustees.
+He served in the state's General Assembly, on the state constitutional study commission and on the university's board of trustees.